About the Journal

 Focus and Scope

-Lexicon Philosophicum is a peer-reviewed, open access journal, with an interdisciplinary character.
+Lexicon Philosophicum: International Journal for the History of Texts and Ideas is a peer-reviewed, open access journal, with an interdisciplinary character.
 It aims at contributing critical essays, short articles, text editions, and critical bibliographical reports on intellectual history by focussing on philosophical and scientific texts.
 Particular attention is devoted to technical and specialised terminology, lexica, and translations.
 A specific section is open to contributions in the field of Digital Humanities (such as digital scholarly editions, corpora creation, semantic web research).

 Peer Review Process

-The Peer Review process starts with general eligibility and quality check by the editors.
+The Peer Review process starts with general eligibility and quality checks by the Editor.

-Eligible papers will proceed to a double-blind peer review stage, in which two reviewers will be selected to evaluate the paper.
+Eligible papers will proceed to the peer review stage, in which the Editor will invite two independent reviewers with appropriate and recognised expertise to evaluate the paper.
 The identity of the reviewers and the authors is kept confidential from each other.
 In any case of strong disagreement between the two reviewers, the editor might ask the opinion of a third reviewer.

 This process typically takes in the range of 2-4 months.
 Authors will be notified of one of the following decisions: